scaleforce/synchronization-for-go/readme.md

 | AZURE_SERVICEBUS_SUBSCRIPTION | | | Azure ServiceBus subscription. |
 | AZURE_SERVICEBUS_INTERVAL | 1 minute | Yes | Time interval to pull messages from the subscription. |
 | AZURE_SERVICEBUS_MESSAGES_LIMIT | 1 | Yes | Maximum number of messages to pull from the subscription. |

+> [!IMPORTANT]
+> AZURE_SERVICEBUS_INTERVAL and AZURE_SERVICEBUS_MESSAGES_LIMIT environment variables are the means of tuning the performance of subscriber apps.